Kent State University

-Transportation: Students will utilize UBER or public transportation while in São Paulo which costs approximately $3 US/day.
+Transportation: Students will utilize public transportation on the USP campus while in São Paulo which costs approximately $3 US/day.
 Students from USP also provide transportation to KSU students as needed.
 For certain excursions we will utilize a private transportation company.
 Cost for those trips is approximately $150/per person for the entire stay in Brazil.
-Airfare is approximately $1000
+Airfare is approximately $1300

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

 Participants are encouraged to discuss their travel vaccine needs with their primary physician.

 Currently when traveling to Brazil, the CDC suggests Yellow Fever vaccine for most travelers.
 This is available at Passport Health with locations in Fairlawn and Beachwood Ohio.
 Information can be found at this link: https://www.passporthealthusa.com/vaccinations/

 Program Fee Breakdown:

 Weekend Housing: $75

 Tuition: Please see www.kent.edu/tuition for current per-credit hour rates; rates vary depending upon cohort